Is Guava Good for Diabetes? Benefits and Tips for Sugar Patients

 What fruit is best for people with diabetes?

-Guava is an excellent fruit choice for persons with diabetes due to its low glycaemic index, high fibre content, and antioxidant properties that help regulate blood sugar.
+Guava is an excellent fruit choice for persons with diabetes due to its low glycaemic index, high fibre content, and antioxidant properties.
+Other suitable low-GI fruits include berries, cherries, and apples.

 Is guava high or low in sugar?

-Guava is relatively low in sugar, containing only 8.92 grams per 100 grams, which is less than many other fruits.
+Guava is relatively low in natural sugar, containing approximately 8.9 grams per 100 grams [7], which is less than many other commonly consumed fruits.

 What are the side effects of eating guava?